-As discussed on the Curriculum page, your first two years of chemistry study will include Organic Chemistry 1 and 2, Introductory Iinorganic Chemistry, and Analytical Chemistry.
+As discussed on the Curriculum page, your first two years of chemistry study will include the Integrated Chemistry series (CH 142, 143, 144, 145, 242, 243, and 342).
 This is the sequence taken by most students with POEs in Biology and related areas.
-In addition, as a chemistry POE, you will take Chemistry Seminar, a one-credit course in the fall of the sophomore year designed to expose you to the wide variety of career options available to a chemist; and Intermediate Inorganic Chemistry, a spring course that covers a great deal of the chemistry of the non-carbon elements.
-Rounding out your first two years will be four courses in other departments that are necessary background for upper-level chemistry: Calculus 1 and 2, and Introduction to Physics 1 and 2 (Calculus-based Physics).
+In addition, as a chemistry POE, you will take Chemistry Seminar (a one-credit course in the fall of the freshman year designed to expose you to the wide variety of career options available to a chemist), Inorganic Chemistry (a spring course that covers a great deal of the chemistry of the non-carbon elements), and Analytical Chemistry (where you will learn chemical problem solving and quantitative analysis).
+Rounding out your first two years will be four courses in other departments that provide the necessary background for the upper-level chemistry courses: Calculus 1 and 2, and Introduction to Physics 1 and 2 (Calculus-based Physics).

 Those interested in certification to teach high school chemistry will find an outstanding program at Juniata, not least because we are the home and originators of Science in Motion.
 However, the Chemistry Education POE is very full and must be designed carefully from the beginning.
-Students interested in this avenue should contact Dr. Jones in Education very soon to make sure they are taking the correct courses each semester.
+Students interested in this avenue should contact Dr. Jones (JONES@juniata.edu) in the education department very soon to make sure they are taking the correct courses each semester.

 Students interested in Environmental Chemistry will create an individualized POE and should consult with an appropriate advisor as soon as possible.
-Appropriate advisors for environmental science students are Dr. Fisher or Dr. Yohn in chemistry, Dr. Glazier or Dr. Matter in biology, or anyone in EES.
+Appropriate advisors for environmental science students are Dr. Yohn (YOHNS@juniata.edu) or anyone in the ESS department.